12glaces/Portfolio-douglas-barlow/readme.rst

 Changelog
 **************************

--Added functionality: now posible to view messages sent by people from the contact form.
+-Added functionality: now possible to view messages sent by people from the contact form.